The military and State taxes: Do military members pay state taxes?

-The government uses a military servicemember’s home of record to determine certain benefits, such as travel allowance when the servicemember is discharged from the military.
-However, home of record isn’t ever used for tax purposes.
-Servicemembers can change their home of record only to correct an error, or after a break in military service.
+The government uses the home of record to determine certain benefits.
+This includes the travel allowance when the servicemember is discharged.
+However, home of record is never used for tax purposes.
+The home of record is changed only to correct an error, or after a break in military service.

 Because some states provide exemptions to resident servicemembers who meet specific conditions, some servicemembers won’t pay any state taxes at all.
 New York, New Jersey, and Maine are examples.

-The SCRA covers compensation only from military service.
-If servicemembers earn any income outside of military service, they may owe taxes on it in a state other than their home state, as a nonresident.
+Because the SCRA covers compensation only from military service, if servicemembers earn any income outside of military service, they may owe taxes on it in a state other than their home state, as a nonresident.

 Example: Private Kurtz owes in two states on two different types of income

 Private John Kurtz enters the military from Kentucky.
-He lived in his home state of Kentucky for 10 years before entering the military, and designated Kentucky as his state of legal residence on his DD Form 2058.
+He lived in his home state of Kentucky for 10 years before entering the military.
+He designated Kentucky as his state of legal residence on his DD Form 2058.

 Private Kurtz is then stationed in Arizona on military orders.
-Under federal law, Private Kurtz keeps Kentucky as his home state and is considered a Kentucky resident for tax purposes.
-Any military income that Private Kurtz earns while in Arizona would be taxed in Kentucky.
+Under federal law, Kentucky is his home state and he is considered a Kentucky resident for tax purposes.
+Any military income that Private Kurtz earns while in Arizona is taxed in Kentucky.
 However, any nonmilitary income he earns in Arizona may be taxed in Arizona and Kentucky.

 Properly reporting spousal income can get complicated

-Before 2009, because the SCRA covered only military compensation, servicemembers’ spouses were being taxed as residents in the states where they lived while accompanying their military spouses.
-In addition to paying taxes to the state where they were located, the spouses would also remain liable for taxes in the home state.
+Before 2009, servicemembers’ spouses were taxed as residents in the states where they lived while accompanying their military spouses.
+In addition to paying taxes to the state where they were located, the spouses were also liable for taxes in the home state.